You are currently viewing Awesome Sci-Fi/Fantasy Book to TV Series Adaptations for You to Watch

 If you’re very fond of knights and swords and, of course, dragons.
 Then this show is for you.
 Otherwise, you might find your fix in all the cunning and the blood that comes with it.

-Watch: Streaming from HBO
+Watch: HBO

 I wouldn’t mention this title without actually giving it a well-deserved place on my list.
 The book won several awards, and the live-action adaptation was also received well by critics.
 I looked at the Rotten Tomatoes ratings for season one, and they’re quite high.